Metrics quickstart

 kubewarden-crds kubewarden/kubewarden-crds

-chart will create a PolicyServer named default
+chart creates a PolicyServer named default

 .

 in Kubewarden.
-Write the kubewarden-values.yaml
+The kubewarden-values.yaml

-file with the following contents:
+file should have the following contents:

 telemetry: